 Billy Munnelly is the champion of good everyday wine.

-One of Canadas most creative wine writers, Billy Munnelly has delivered irreverent, lighthearted and enlightening wine advice for 35 years.
-Munnelly’s goal has been to remove confusion and intimidation from the wine selection process, taking it back from the snobs.
+One of Canada’s most creative wine writers, Billy Munnelly has delivered irreverent, lighthearted and enlightening wine advice for 35 years.
+Munnelly’s mission has been to remove confusion and intimidation from the wine selection process – taking it back from the snobs.

 Before devoting his life to the pursuit of good, affordable wine, the Irish-born bon vivant spent years in the restaurant industry.
-In 1977 he opened Stratfords Rundles restaurant with current owner Jim Morris.
-In 1981 he opened the Rosedale Diner in Toronto.
+In 1977 he co-opened Stratford’s Rundles restaurant, and in 1981 opened the Rosedale Diner in Toronto.
 In 1983 Billy switched to drinking full time and ‘hasn’t missed a days work since’.
-Munnelly was one of the first to write and publish a wine consumer report.
-His bi-monthly wine publication, Billy’s Best Bottles Wineletter (1983 – 2005) was Canadas most widely circulated consumer wine report, with subscribers from coast to coast.
+Munnelly was one of the first to write and publish a wine consumer report – his bi-monthly Billy’s Best Bottles Wineletter (1983 – 2005) was Canada’s most widely circulated wine report, with subscribers from coast to coast.

-In the early ’90s, Billy launched his annual wine buying guide, ‘Billy’s Best Bottles Wines’, and was a Canadian best seller each year since its inception (‘Wines for 2012’ marked the 22nd edition, and last).
+In the early ’90s, Billy launched his annual wine buying guide, ‘Billy’s Best Bottles Wines’, which was a Canadian best seller for 22 years.

-Billy has appeared on Canada AM, Christine Cushing Live, Breakfast TV, Hunter’s Gathering, The Gardener’s Journal and CBC radio.
-His writing has been showcased in newspapers and publications including The New York Times, Canadian Consumer Report, Wine X, Toro, Wine Fox, Wish, Metro, London Free Press, Watershed and LCBO’s Food & Drink magazines.
-He is a member of the Wine Writer’s Circle of Canada.
-In 2011 he received a Lifetime Achievement award for promoting Ontario wine.
+Billy writing has been showcased in newspapers and publications including The New York Times, Canadian Consumer Report, Wine X, Toro, Wine Fox, Wish, Metro, Watershed and LCBO’s Food & Drink magazines.
+He is a member of the Wine Writer’s Circle of Canada, and in 2011 he received a Lifetime Achievement Award for his efforts in promoting Ontario wine.

-Billy and Kato are proud to call beautiful Prince Edward County their home.
+Billy and Kato live in beautiful Prince Edward County, Ontario.

 How I See Wine

-Most wine publications celebrate the high and mighty wine world and smoked salmon and caviar.
-My focus is on the middle ground, the good everyday trooper, the Toyota.
+While most wine publications celebrate the high and mighty wine world, my focus is on the middle ground, the good everyday trooper, the Toyota.
 Wines to get me through the week and to take me on the occasional trip.
 Wines to have fun with rather than worship.

 Not everyone wants wine expertise.
-Most of us just want to know which wine will work well for lifes various events; the BBQ, the birthday bash, the pizza night.
+Most of us just want to know which wine will partner well with life’s various events; the BBQ, the birthday bash, the pizza night.
 We want to know how different styles of wine might connect to our times, moods and events.
 We want quick, easy solutions so we can get on with enjoying ourselves.

-The ‘experts’ are wrong.
-It’s not about the wine.
+The ‘experts’ are wrong – it’s not about flavours.

-It’s not the wine itself that matters, but your experience of it.
-We don’t play music for the compositions, or the players, but for the pleasure of the feeling it gives us.
-And so it is with wine.
-Everywhere we hear about the wine and its flavours but this has been a mistake.
-We should be hearing about the experience of it.
-What emotions are created by the different wines?
+It’s not the details of the wine that matters, but the ‘experience’ of it.
+What it brings to the moment.
+We play music for the pleasure the feeling gives us, not for the compositions, or instruments – and so it is with wine.
+Experts focus on flavours in wine, but this a mistake – they should be telling us about the experience – what emotions are created by the different wines?

 How does it feel?

 The communion between people and wine is feeling.
-Wines statement isn’t flavour.
-The essence or character of a wine can only be felt.
-It’s the feeling that connects wine to our moods and events.
+It’s an emotional experience.
+The essence or character of a wine can only be felt – it’s the feeling that connects wine to our moods and events.
 When you shift to seeing wine as a feeling experience you’ll become more comfortable with the subject because you know and trust your feelings.
-Feeling is a language of the soul, not the head.
+Feeling is more reliable than thought – it is the language of the soul, not the head.